sdondley/Dist-Zilla-for-Beginners/tutorial13.md

 ```

 We now have a simple Change log for our end users and an automated versioning
 system in place to boot.
-The log is basic.
-If you are interested in tricking it
+The log format in our example is very basic.
+Notice we
+added some basic markdown syntax with the backticks.
+If you are interested in
-out, consult the [`[NextRelease]`
+tricking it out more, consult the [`[NextRelease]`
 documentation](https://metacpan.org/pod/Dist::Zilla::Plugin::NextRelease) for
 additional options and template variables you can add to the `Changes` file.
 We
 also recommend Neil Bowers' [blog post on Change log
 conventions](http://blogs.perl.org/users/neilb/2013/09/a-convention-for-changes-files.html)
 for inspiration.
+And before going too crazy, you should consult the [CPAN
+spec](https://metacpan.org/pod/CPAN::Changes::Spec) for the Changes file.

 There is a bit more to cover with the Change log with the
 `[BumpVersionAfterRelease]` plugin which we will cover when the time comes for